 - Establish a strategy and business model which promote long-term value for shareholders.

-The strategy of the Company is described in the Chairman and Chief Executive Reports in the Annual Report and Accounts 2017.
+The strategy of the Company is described in the Executive Chairman’s Report in the Annual Report and Accounts 2018.
 This strategy is communicated to the redT team by the Executive Directors, through a series of briefings and local meetings.
 These focus on providing updates to the strategy, as well as setting out how well the Group is progressing with strategic implementation, and discussing on how that local unit can play their part on delivering the Group strategy.

 - Seek to understand and meet shareholder needs and expectations.